n8n-io/n8n-docs/docs/hosting/scaling/queue-mode.md

 - Redirect any request that matches `/webhook/*` to the webhook servers pool
 - All other paths (the n8n internal API, the static files for the editor, etc.) should get routed to the main process

-**Note:** Manual workflow executions still occur on the main process and the default URL for these is `/webhook-test/*`.
+**Note:** The default URL for manual workflow executions is `/webhook-test/*`.
 Make sure that these URLs route to your main process.

 You can change this path in the configuration file `endpoints.webhook` or using the `N8N_ENDPOINT_WEBHOOK` environment variable.
 If you change these, update your load balancer accordingly.